buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

     ...
     ... [testdemo]
     ... recipe = zc.recipe.testrunner
-    ... distributions =
+    ... eggs =
     ...    demo
     ...    demo2
     ... script = test
     ... """)

-Note that we specified both demo and demo2 in the distributions section and that we put them on separate lines.
+Note that we specified both demo and demo2 in the eggs option and that we put them on separate lines.

 We also specified the offline option to run the buildout in offline mode.